Continuous Optimization Approach | Yext Hitchhikers Platform

 In many cases, we encourage customers to go live as soon as possible to start collecting some of this valuable data, even if we haven’t established a complete Knowledge Graph.
 This allows us to better inform how we structure the Knowledge Graph.
 If a brand already has search on their site, past search logs can also help with this.

-Types of Post-Launch Optimizations in Answers
+Types of Post-Launch Optimizations in Search

 - UI Improvements